 3) Online/ instalment loans

 Like many short term loans, online loans are generally tailored towards people with lower credit ratings who want to make smaller requests for lower amounts.
 The difference, however, is that this loan can be paid on a weekly or monthly basis for up to a year.
 Payments are taken straight from your account, and you’re unable to apply in person (as you would with a doorstep loan).

 4) Credit union loans

 Credit union loans are available to members of particular credit union organisations.
 Per the organisation, terms and conditions can vary.
-The advantage of this type of loan is that many providers offer reduced fees and charges, but this generally also means the borrowing rates are more limited.
-Payments are taken from your bank on a monthly basis until the loan and its corresponding interest is paid back in full.
+The advantage of this type of loan is that many providers offer reduced fees, but this generally also means the borrowing rates are limited.
+Payments are taken from your bank monthly until the loan and its corresponding interest is paid back in full.

-Whichever loan you opt for, keep in mind that you need to estimate what you can afford in accordance with what you’ll be expected to pay and over what time period.
+Whichever loan you opt for, keep in mind that you need to estimate what you can afford and what you’ll be expected to pay, over what time period.
 And ALWAYS read the t&cs!

 Decided you want to take out a short term loan?
 The next step is how.
 Thankfully, we’ve compiled a handy step-by-step guide:

 1) Do your research and check your eligibility